JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-3.md

 * inhibit wound healing by impairing collagen synthesis.

+* can be used to treat acute cellular rejection

 Penicillin

 * an antibiotic that can induce a type I hypersensitivity reaction in sensitized persons.